uhctf/uhctf2022/challenges/lazy_formatting_pt_2/readme.md

 * Hints: <ul><ul>
 <li><details>
     <summary><strong>30%</strong>: Gain advanced access to the server.</summary>
     Direct shell access would be much more useful than executing commands via the website.
-Maybe we can ask the web server to please open a connection to us?
+Maybe we can ask the web server to open a connection to us?
 </details></li>
 <li><details>
     <summary><strong>20%</strong>: Helps to discover the system misconfiguration.</summary>